-- (b) Supporting material includes: - (i) input data series to the forecast components; - (ii) component forecast outputs, including demand forecasts and generator outage rates: - (iii) model files or description of model formulations in cases where model files cannot be provided; and - (iv) consultant reports, detailing inputs, assumptions, methodology, and results of any consultancy work used in the reliability forecast.
+- (c) model files or description of model formulations in cases where model files cannot be provided; and - (d) consultant reports, detailing inputs, assumptions, methodology, and results of any consultancy work used in the reliability forecast.

 3.5.3.
 Information provided in a Reliability Instrument request